duganchen/wine_env/README.md

 Install it the way you would any Python application:

-	python setup.py install
+	python3 setup.py install

+## Activation

+### BASH, ASH, DASH, ZSH

-Then do the following to activate it:
+Do the following to activate it you're using a Bourne-based shell:

 	source /usr/bin/bottle.sh